 ISO 3166-1 defines the international two-letter designation for country names, and these designations are included [in square brackets] at the end of each definition that has clear attribution to a regulatory domain.
 US is to be understood as also including the United States’ territories, and EU is to be understood as including all CEPT member states.

-contact verification signal (CVS): A signal sent by a geolocation database dependent (GDD) enabling station (STA) to validate the list of available frequencies and to verify that the receiving GDD STA is within reception range of the master white space device (WSD) [US].
+contact verification signal: [CVS] A signal sent by a geolocation database dependent (GDD) enabling station (STA) to validate the list of available frequencies and to verify that the receiving GDD STA is within reception range of the master white space device (WSD) [US].

-personal/portable station (STA): A STA that uses network communications at unspecified locations [US].
+personal/portable station (STA): [personal/portable STA] A STA that uses network communications at unspecified locations [US].

-television band device (TVBD): An intentional radiator that operates on an unlicensed basis on available channels in the broadcast television frequency bands [US].
+television band device: [TVBD] An intentional radiator that operates on an unlicensed basis on available channels in the broadcast television frequency bands [US].

-white space device (WSD): An entity that employs cognitive facilities to use white space spectrum without causing harmful interference to protected services [EU].
+white space device: [WSD] An entity that employs cognitive facilities to use white space spectrum without causing harmful interference to protected services [EU].

 [End of File]